OxCGRT/covid-policy-tracker/documentation/index_methodology.md

 ## Index methodology changelog

-- 15 March 2021: added H8 Protection of elderly people and edited format of x for H7 column for Government response index and Containment health index rows to 'x'
+- 15 March 2021: added H8 Protection of elderly people
 - 14 January 2021: replaced 'country' with 'country/territory'
 - 09 December 2020: added H7 Vaccination Policy and edited format of x for H7 column for Government response index and Containment health index rows to 'x'
 - 29 October 2020: edited format of x for H6 column for Government response index and Containment and health index rows to `x`